32naosummitkiya26-collab/Blade-Convert-Hub-Plus/README.md

 ## 💡 Technical Innovations
 - Original, lightweight DOM parsing algorithm

+  AI: Analytical processing runs on the world's highest-spec servers.

-    AI runs the analysis on a high-spec server, but BCH+ can also run on a low-spec laptop (Win8.1, AMD A4-5000 1.50GHz, 6GB RAM).
+  BCH+: Runs at a reasonable speed even on the world's lowest-spec development environment (HP Pavilion Win8.1, AMD A4-5000 1.50GHz, 6GB RAM).
+On a $10/month rental server (specs unknown), it's blazingly fast!!
+(Actually, it's $10, but I signed up for it during a half-price campaign.
+Yay :)

 - Flexible Template Structure Adjustment